 We will automatically provide Key Investor Information Documents (KIIDs), contract notes, valuation statements, consolidated tax vouchers and product cancellation notices via the secure messaging hub in each client’s portal.

-You’ll be able to instruct cash or in-specie transfers through the Professional UI – which we will facilitate and report on via our transfer gateway integrations with Altus and Origo.
+You’ll be able to instruct cash or in-specie transfers, either through our professional portal or directly through the API, which we will facilitate and report on via our transfer gateway integrations with Altus and Origo.

 5. Product provision and governance

-We will provide a SIPP wrapper through specialist third- party wrapper provider, Gaudi, but also support other third-party products (be they pension or otherwise).
-By default, we will operate as ISA manager – but we’re open to platform operators assuming this responsibility instead.
+We provide and administer an in-house SIPP wrapper, but also support other third-party products.
+By default, we will operate as ISA manager — but we’re open to platform operators assuming this responsibility instead.

-The ongoing governance and review of wrappers, products and instruments, in accordance with PROD, will fall to you as platform operator.
+The ongoing governance and review of wrappers, products and instruments, in accordance with PROD, will fall to you.